kuldeepraj48/AI-ML-IN-LARAVEL-WITH-EACH-STEPS/README.md

 Logs of AI input/output are stored in DB (ai_logs table).

-✅ Now all `bash`, `json`, and code fences are properly closed.

-Do you want me to also remove this line:
-👉 Do you also want me to add a ready-to-use example for `ml/sentiment.py` inside this?
-(since that looks more like a note from me than part of your README)?

 📌 Notes Last

 These both are working fine as per: